Cumberland Building Society Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Cumberland Building Society and to assist in remaining on the Cumberland Building Society Arroved Conveyancers Panel.

-Cumberland Building Society Solicitor Panel Assistance:
+Cumberland Building Society Conveyancing Panel Information:

 Unlike the CML the Building Society Mortgage Instructions deal with this.
 Section A.12 states ‘In order to act on our behalf your firm or company must be a member of our conveyancing panel provided we are a society that operates one – see specific requirements for details of our arrangements.
 The Special Requirements state: